 During her school years, Fiona developed a deep love of science and learning.
 This was the era of 'Vets in Practice' and 'Animal Hospital' and she remembers being so desperate to follow in their footsteps to train to be a vet.
 In 1998, Fiona was lucky enough to be awarded a place at St Catharine's College, Cambridge University to read veterinary medicine qualifying in 2004.
 During her student years she also found time to develop her love of music, being a chorister in the Chapel Choir, and playing the piano and saxophone in the University Jazz Band, along with representing her college in hockey, basketball and tennis along with a very short spell attempting to row!

 Over the years since she joined Chestnuts in 2005, Fiona has developed her interests in soft tissue surgery, medicine and imaging.
-She was awarded her post-graduate RCVS Certificate in Small Animal Medicine (CertSAM) in 2010 after 5 years of private study, and has a particular interest in complicated medical and cardiology cases, accepting second opinions from local practices and performing many of the endoscopic and ultrasound investigations at Chestnuts.
-Fiona became a director of Chestnut Vets in 2013, and in 2015 she was awarded RCVS Advanced Practitioner Status in Small Animal Medicine.
+She was awarded her post-graduate RCVS Certificate in Small Animal Medicine (CertSAM) in 2010 after 5 years of private study, and her post-graduate RCVS Certificate in Veterinary Cardiology (CertAVP(VC)) in 2018, holding RCVS Advanced Practitioner Status in both disciplines independently.
+She has a particular interest in complicated medical and cardiology cases, performing many of these investigations on patients in the practice.
+Fiona became a director of Chestnut Vets in 2013 and is also very interested in the business management side of the practice in maintaining clinical protocols, ensuring compliance with the RCVS Practice Standards Scheme, and developing a social media presence.
 She is keen to promote animal care in the local community, regularly organising and running workshops in local schools, and speaking at local careers conventions to help guide budding students in veterinary and veterinary nursing careers.
 She also organises and supervises the placements we offer for veterinary students at our practice.
-She is also kept busy by her very active Springer Spaniel called Daisy.
+She is particular fan of Springer Spaniels, having had the privilege of owning a very special one called Daisy.